manavmarya/Train-YOLO/README.md

 ## Training settings
 1. Training: Validation ratio is kept at 9:1
 2. Images are trained at 640x480 pixels with batch size = 8, epoch = 8 and using YOLOv5s as the default model

+## Output
+1. can be found inside /content/runs/detect/